csstree/stylelint-validator/README.md

 # stylelint-csstree-validator

-CSS syntax validator based on [csstree](https://github.com/csstree/csstree) as plugin for [stylelint](http://stylelint.io/).
-Currently it's only checking declaration values to match W3C specs and browsers extensions.
-It would be extended in future to validate other parts of CSS.
+A [stylelint](http://stylelint.io/) plugin based on [csstree](https://github.com/csstree/csstree) to examinate CSS syntax.
+It examinates at-rules and declaration values to match W3C specs and browsers extensions.
+It might be extended in future to validate other parts of CSS.

-> Validator is designed to check CSS syntax only.
-However PostCSS (that used by stylelint as backend) may parse other syntaxes like Less or Sass and can be used for these syntaxes too.
-In this case validator is limited to check declaration that doesn't contain any CSS extension (e.g. variables).
+> ⚠️ Warning ⚠️: The plugin is designed to validate CSS syntax only.
+However `stylelint` may be configured to use for other syntaxes like Less or Sass.
+In this case, the plugin avoids examination of expressions containing non-standard syntax.

 ## Install